Take part in a Kruger Park 4×4 route. From day trips to five day treks, travel overland on paths open only for these activities.

 There’s only place for 5 vehicles on this Kruger Park 4×4 route.
 Also, children must be 12 or older to go on the trail unless you arrange otherwise with management when you book.

 The Lebombo Eco-Trail goes all the way along the Lebombo Hills on the eastern border of Kruger National Park.
 It starts off at Crocodile Bridge Rest Camp each Sunday morning and ends at Pafuri Picnic Site the next Thursday.
 The trail might be completely closed after heavy rain though.

 You’ll get to stop at three different rest camps along this Kruger Park 4×4 route so you can get rid of your rubbish, refuel, buy food and even have a shower!

 The trail is 500km (310 miles) long and only children 12 and older can go on it.

 The Mafunyane Eco-Trail leaves every Sunday from March to November and goes through the north-western section of Kruger National Park.

 The trail starts at Phalaborwa Gate and ends at Punda Maria Rest Camp.
 En route, you’ll stay at the Malopeni, Mafunyane and Shidzivane overnight sites and then finally at Punda Maria.

-If you’re interested in going on the Mafunyane Eco-Trail the trail fee per vehicle is R6,000 (prices valid until 31 October 2017).
-Only 4 people are allowed in each vehicle though.
-Plus children under 12 can only go on the trail by prior arrangement.
+If you’re interested in going on the Mafunyane Eco-Trail, be aware that only 4 people are allowed in each vehicle.
+Children under 12 can only go on the trail by prior arrangement.

 If you’re passionate about four wheel driving and adventure activities, a Kruger Park 4×4 route will be an amazing tour!